Young Marble Giants: History

 Their first vinyl release was on the compilation LP Is the War Over? on Cardiff DIY label, Z Block Records, in October 1979.
 While signed to UK independent record label, Rough Trade Records the YMGs released two EPs, Final Day and Testcard, and an album, Colossal Youth (a reference to the Early Greek 'Kouroi' marble statues, from which the YMGs took the inspiration for their name.)
 The artwork of the album was inspired by the Beatles album, With the Beatles.

 The band toured Europe and North America and played in Berlin, Los Angeles, San Francisco, Vancouver and New York.
 Touring companions included the band Cabaret Voltaire.
 In September 1980, they played the gothic rock Futurama Festival in Leeds.

-Musical influences included Eno, Kraftwerk, Neil Young, Lou Reed, the Velvet Underground, Roxy Music, David Bowie, Can and others.
-Stuart Moxham was a fan of Manchester guitarist Vini Reilly's early work, and was also very interested in dub reggae.
-The band were acquainted with Scritti Politti, the band of Cardiff native Green Gartside, and signed to the same label, Rough Trade Records.
-Young Marble Giants have also had a lasting influence on many other groups and artists.
-It was revealed in the 2003 book Journals that the band were, along with the Vaselines, Kurt Cobain's favourite band.
-Courtney Love's band Hole covered the Young Marble Giants track "Credit in the Straight World"; a cover version of their song "The Man Amplifier" was included on the Magnetic Fields single "Why I Cry" as a B-side; Sydney group Toys Went Berserk covered the song "Brand-New-Life" in 1990.
-"Final Day" was covered by both Belle and Sebastian and Galaxie 500.
-The original recording of the song was included in The Pitchfork 500.